 It was a relief, in the end, for Obi-Wan to finally talk out loud.
 It may have helped that both the actors were given temporary quarters in the Temple that evening, and he volunteered to help Valey move into hers, and so there was something to distract them both as he spoke.

 But all supposed distractions were illusory.
-As a Jedi, he couldn’t be distracted the easily anyway.
+As a Jedi, he couldn't be distracted that easily anyway.
 And as for her, he may have hoped for her to be just a little distracted, but instead he found himself introduced to a new side of the actress, a cold, calculating side which genuinely took Obi-Wan by surprise.
 But there it was: she listened with alert eyes and ears; it was obvious even when she was on the other side of the room from him.

 As he narrated, in as much detail as he could bear, the travel log of his emotions pertaining to his Master, he both saw and felt her grow very thoughtful and grave, and surprisingly anxious.
 When at last he was done, indeed when his throat, as if on cue, tightened and blocked off further speech, the first thing out of her mouth was, "What have I gotten myself into?"